What do Medical School Admissions Committees look for in an applicant?

 - Doctor of Medicine, M.D.: Traditional physicians and surgeons who practice medicine, and are concerned with promoting, maintaining, or restoring human health through the study, diagnosis, and treatment of disease, injury, and other physical and mental impairments including invasive treatments.

 - Doctor of Osteopathic Medicine, D.O.: Fulfill all the roles of an M.D. within the philosophy of Andrew Taylor Still.
-Osteopathic physicians use all conventional methods of diagnosis and treatment, but are trained to place additional emphasis on the achievement of normal body mechanics as central to maintaining good health.
+Osteopathic physicians use all conventional diagnosis and treatment methods, but are trained to place additional emphasis on the achievement of normal body mechanics as central to maintaining good health.

 Both have nearly equivalent expectations for undergraduate preparation.

 No medical school specifies an undergraduate major.
 “Pre-med” majors at other institutions are repackaged biology degrees.
 All medical school programs require a specified set of prerequisite coursework that is offered at Penn State Behrend.
 Due to the advanced biology requirement at many medical schools, a biology or biology-related major is often pursued.
 Prerequisite courses for most medical programs include:

 - General Biology: BIOL 110 and BIOL 240W